lks-ai/deeper/README.md

     - Content based: rewrites each node (using sequence of paths) such that some instruction modifies the user request on each node
     - Request based: uses the requests as a "prompt series" for grafting a branch "template" on to some new parent.
 Could be used for quick context based procedural content generation.
 - Link based RAG: all peer links in contents of nodes will allow for context based recall without vector embeddings
+- reverse rewrites on peers: async peer rewriting such that any peer with a body and a tag gets in the queue. solves the issue of one-way rewriting on sequential child nodes

 ### SysOps
 - ✅ Fixing HTTPS on the demo